Notes on Worldsheet-Like Variables for Cluster Configuration Spaces: Cluster string integrals and scattering equations in -variables

-Note that when we study stringy integrals, it is always convenient to fix the gauge, {\it e.g.} in the Koba-Nielsen factor exponents of $z_{n+1}$ sum to zero and decouple.
-Next, we need to find the positive part ${\cal M}^+_{D_n}$ and its canonical forms, when all the $u$-variables are positive (thus between $0$ and $1$).
-Since all $Y=u/(1-u)$ are manifestly positive given positive initial $Y$'s {\it e.g.} in \eqref{initial}, it is easy to see that this is equivalent to the following ordering: $z_1< z_2< \cdots <z_{n{+}1}$ and $z_\pm <z_1$ (note that there is no ordering between $z_+$ and $z_-$).
-The canonical form can be obtained as the wedge product of $d\log y$ for any initial cluster with {\it acyclic} quiver, {\it e.g.} those in \eqref{initial}.
-It is a remarkable fact that the result does not depend on which initial cluster we start with, and for convenience we work with gauge-fixed variables, {\it e.g.} with $z_{n{+}1} \to \infty$, and we obtain a compact ``Parke-Taylor-like" form in the remaining $z$-variables: \eq{ \omega_{D_n}:=\frac{\prod_{i=\pm, 3}^n d z_i}{z_{1,+} z_{1,-} z_{2,3} z_{3,4} \cdots, z_{n{-}1, n}} \, } where in our gauge-fixing $z_{1,\pm}=1+ z_\pm$ and $z_{2,3}=z_3$ (also $z_{1,2}=1$).
-Thus we have written all the ingredients of the $D_n$ string integral in $z$-variables.
+Note that when we study stringy integrals, it is always convenient to fix the gauge, e.g., in the Koba--Nielsen factor exponents of $z_{n+1}$ sum to zero and decouple.
+Next, we need to find the positive part ${\mathcal M}^+_{D_n}$ and its canonical forms, when all the $u$-variables are positive (thus between~$0$ and $1$).
+Since all $Y=u/(1-u)$ are manifestly positive given positive initial $Y$'s, e.g.,~\eqref{initial}, it is easy to see that this is equivalent to the following ordering: $z_1< z_2< \cdots <z_{n{+}1}$ and $z_\pm <z_1$ (note that there is no ordering between $z_+$ and $z_-$).
+The canonical form can be obtained as the wedge product of ${\rm d}\log y$ for any initial cluster with {\it acyclic} quiver, e.g., those in~\eqref{initial}.
+It is a~remarkable fact that the result does not depend on which initial cluster we start with, and for convenience we work with gauge-fixed variables, e.g., with $z_{n{+}1} \to \infty$, and we obtain a compact ``Parke--Taylor-like'' form in the remaining $z$-variables